Fisher Island Real Estate

 1971– Garfield Wood sold his 13.2-acre estate to the investment group.
 This group was headed up by Charles G. Rebozo (Bebe), friend of United States President Richard Nixon; they took possession of the entire island.

 After various changes in ownership, the island sat vacant for over 15 years until development on the island began in the 1980s.

 1987 - Fisher Island opens as a Club.

 1993 – Fisher Island Club becomes an Equity Club.

 2006 – Fisher Island Club takes control of the club properties from Fisher Island Holdings, LLC and operates the club independently.

-Today in 2013 Fisher Island remains one of America's wealthiest zip codes
+Today Fisher Island remains one of America's wealthiest zip codes